 When working with you I will be direct, honest, ask challenging questions and design bespoke programmes that will enable you and your organisation make deep seated lasting changes.

-I have extensive project management experience and have successfully written and implemented strategies and managed major campaigns and projects within the NHS, Housing and charity sectors.
-My skills are enhanced by APM Project Management qualifications and membership, I have an MSc in Strategic Project Management, which helps to evidence and support my work.
+I have extensive programme and project management experience and have successfully written and implemented strategies and managed major projects within the NHS, housing and charity sectors.
+My skills are enhanced by APM Project Management qualifications and membership.
+I have an MSc in Strategic Project Management, which helps to evidence and support my work.
 I am experienced in people management and love designing and implementing systems and processes to ensure clarity and efficiency.

-I am also business manager for the company.
+I am also Business Manager for Causeway Consulting.

 Here is an introduction to the associates we work with: